Sanglorian/orcus/Orcus Monsters - current.md

 > **Called Shot** (move, refresh 5, 6)
 > The formidable archer hits with their next *composite longbow* attack this turn.
 > **Head Shot** (free, encounter)
-> When the formidable archer hits with a *composite longbow* attack: The triggering attack is a critical hit.
+> When the formidable archer hits with a *composite longbow* attack: The triggering attack becomes a critical hit.

 > #### Archvillain